-Many new to Torah observance wonder and worry with misunderstanding that it is impossible to keep the Torah with its many commandments and ordinances, but in fact one should not worry or be so concerned as there are many Mitzvot we can not do in today’s generation.
-For example there are no Korbonot, no slaves, no temple, etc. Also, certain Mitzvot only apply if a sin was committed first, such as repaying a theft and general repentance.
+As we meditate on Torah Parashah Yitro about the giving of the Torah and the 10 Commandments, there are many new to Torah observance who worry with misunderstanding that it is impossible to keep the Torah with its many commandments and ordinances, but in fact one should not worry or be so concerned as there are many Mitzvot we cannot do in today’s generation.
+For example, there are no Korbonot burnt offerings, no slaves, no temple, etc. Also, certain Mitzvot only apply if a sin was committed first, such as repaying a theft and general repentance.
 Furthermore, there are many negative Mitzvot that only apply if one has fulfilled a positive Mitzvah that cannot be fulfilled today, but if one attempted to fulfill the positive they might be “on the hook” for the negative as well.
 Or not.
 Eg., burning leftover Korban Pesach…

 In Torah there are 613 mitzvot commandments… but without a temple and priesthood many of these commandments cannot be kept at this time, and yet, as you will see below, there are many mitvot commandments that one can still observe as all should seek to align their lives to live out Hashem’s instructions to the best of their ability.
 (For a complete list of the 613 commandments by weekly parashah click here)